mvnye/F1-Qualifying-Analysis/README.md

 data_cleaning.py: Processes and combines the collected data into a comprehensive dataset
 - to run: `python data_cleaning.py`

-For the final project I plan to focus on two key areas of qualifying performance:
+For my final project I plan to focus on track-based and driver-based qualifying performance, but I need to work further on the code for this

 1. Track-Specific Performance Analysis
 Using FastF1's track metadata, we examine how circuit characteristics shape qualifying performance by: